 The ABLE Financial Planning Act (S. 816/H.R.
 1897) would protect against life-changing events by allowing ABLE beneficiaries to roll over regular 529 accounts to 529A (ABLE) accounts up to the annual maximum contribution.
 This bill would be particularly helpful for families who set up 529 accounts before receiving a child’s diagnosis, or for teenagers who incur life-changing events that render them unable to go to college and use their 529 funds for their original purpose.

-The ABLE Age Adjustment Act (S. 817/H.R.
-1874) would improve the equitable treatment of people with disabilities by raising the age of onset of disability from 26 to 46, which would allow more individuals who become disabled later in life to take advantage of the benefits of ABLE accounts.
+The ABLE Age Adjustment Act (H.R.
+1814/ S. 651) would improve the equitable treatment of people with disabilities by raising the age of onset of disability from 26 to 46, which would allow more individuals who become disabled later in life to take advantage of the benefits of ABLE accounts.

-In the 114th Congress, two of the bills – the ABLE to Work Act and the ABLE Financial Planning Act – advanced through the Senate Finance Committee and were scored as “negligible,” thereby not requiring an offset.
+In the 115th Congress, the ABLE to Work and the ABLE Financial Planning Act were included in the Tax Cuts and Jobs Act of 2017, which passed and were signed into law.
 By contrast, the ABLE Age Adjustment Act received a $2 billion score, which was deemed unworkable and the bill did not advance.

 Ask your Senators and Representative to cosponsor these bills.
 Advocates are encouraged to send their Members of Congress this one-pager, which provides details about the bills and about how to cosponsor them.